IvanTepes/Space-Facts/README.md

 * **[GitHub](https://github.com/)**
     - Used to store and share all project code remotely.
 * **[Photoshop](https://www.adobe.com/ie/products/photoshop.html)**
-    - Used to edit all pictures on site and creating some presentation images for README.
+    - Used to edit all pictures on the site and creating some presentation images for this README.
 * **[Dev Tools](https://developers.google.com/web/tools/chrome-devtools)**
     - Used to keep track and test the code during the development.
 * **[Tinypng](https://tinypng.com/)**
-    - Used to compress the size of images.
+    - Used to compress the size of the images.
 * **[HTML Formatter](https://www.freeformatter.com/html-formatter.html)**
     - Used to formating code.
 * **[Autoprefixer](https://autoprefixer.github.io/)**
     - Used to valid code for all browsers.
 * **[Trello](https://trello.com/)**
-    - Used for organize user stories and determination of sprints.
+    - Used for organizing user stories and determination of sprints.
 * **[Favicon & App Icon Generator](https://www.favicon-generator.org/)**
     - Used for creating favicon for site.
 * **[HTML Color Codes](https://htmlcolorcodes.com/)**